ninagroop/ninagroop/content/about/index.md

 # ​​

 ![](nina-bio.jpg "#position=relative;float=right;width=50%;margin=0 0 20px 20px;")
 Words change lives—the ones we think, the ones we say, the ones said to us, and the ones we write.
-Words and thoughts shape us.

 In college, a professor wrote seven words on my final paper of a half-semester, required writing course and changed the trajectory of my life.
 “You could be a professional writer someday” was all it took.
 I transferred schools and switched majors.
 I set out to become a journalist, but became an editor instead, because priorities change lives too.
 More than I wanted to be a journalist, I wanted to be a mom someday, with the flexibility to be with my kids as much as possible.
 Editing seemed more compatible with that goal, and it served me well.